liberkee/openldapjs/docs/README.md

-/* in order for the client to be usable, it has to be initialized and bound with a user DN and a password */ ldapClient.initialize()
+/* in order for the client to be usable, it has to be initialized and bound with a user DN and a password */ /* The anonymous users can use just the ldap extended operation */ ldapClient.initialize()
     .then( () => {
        return ldapClient.bind('validDn','password')